ERottler/meltimr/README.md

 In order to get started without having GRDC data at hand, two synthetic data files in the GRDC-format are located in *inst/shinyapp/data*.
 Feel free to modify existing analytical tools and add new options and data sources.

-Selection stations according to data availability and location available